couchbasecloud/terraform-provider-couchbase-capella/examples/gsi/non_deferred/README.md

 3. DELETE: Delete the indexes.
 5. IMPORT: Import an index to the state file.

-If you check the `terraform.template.tfvars` file - Make sure you copy the file to `terraform.tfvars` and update the values of the variables as per the correct organization access.
+Check the `terraform.template.tfvars` file.
+Make sure you copy the file to `terraform.tfvars` and update the values of the variables for your organization access.

 ## CREATE INDEX